Families who choose Shriners Children's for their child's spinal cord treatment can feel confident they've made the best decision for their child.

 - Acute care, including surgical spine stabilization

-- Primary rehabilitation
+- Primary and secondary rehabilitation

 - Upper extremity surgical reconstruction